Latte Tags

 {else}

-<li><em>Sorry, no adult users in this list</em></li>
+<li><em>Sorry, there are no adults in this list</em></li>

 {/foreach}